Humanitarian immigration relief

 Your Story Matters.
 The Legal Details Decide the Path.

-A confidential assessment may be appropriate when one or more of these circumstances are part of your history.
+A private assessment may help if one or more of these situations are part of your history.

-• You were the victim of a qualifying crime.You experienced substantial physical or mental harm and have information that may assist qualifying authorities.
+- You were the victim of a qualifying crime.You suffered serious physical or mental harm.
+You also have information that may help the proper authorities.

-• You suffered battery or extreme cruelty in a qualifying family relationship.A U.S. citizen or permanent-resident relationship may create a VAWA option, depending on the complete facts.
+- You suffered abuse or extreme cruelty in a qualifying family relationship.A relationship with a U.S. citizen or green card holder may support a VAWA case.
+The full facts still matter.

 Eligibility and documentation